US, Djiboutian forces strengthen partnerships in command and control initiative

 |0

-This work, US, Djiboutian forces strengthen partnerships in command and control initiative [Image 3 of 3], by PHILIP REGINA, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, US, Djiboutian forces strengthen partnerships in command and control initiative, by PHILIP REGINA, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.